 If the damage to your roof isn’t extensive to the point of needing replacing, perhaps it can be repaired instead.
 Of course, this isn’t a decision that you should make by yourself.
-Hiring a reputable roofing company such as Apex Asia Constructions is a good approach as you can get industry expert advice on the best possible approach.
+Hiring a reputable roofing company is a good approach as you can get industry expert advice on the best possible approach.
 You might think a repair job will suffice, however, an expert may be able to advise you that a repair job could only last another X-amount of years before needing replacing altogether.
 In any case, let’s look at the average costs:

 For a minor roof repair job on an asphalt roof, you could be looking at an average of $325 to $1,377.
 Naturally, premium materials are going to cost more, and your average hourly rate for labour could be around $50 to $70.

 What type of reasons could result in needing a roof repair?

 - Damaged flashing: The thin metal strips that line the joints on your roof are referred to as flashing.
 Over time these can become damaged and can lead to leaks in your roof.